 Rosenberg, G.N., 2017.
 Positivism, interpretivism, and the study of law.
 In Law and Social Movements (pp. 33-53).
 Routledge.

 Rui, Z., Cui, K., Wang, X., Chun, J.H., Li, Y., Zhang, Z., Lu, J., Chen, G., Zhou, X. and Patil, S., 2018.
-A comprehensive investigation on performance of oil and gas development in Nigeria: technical and non-technical analyses.
+A comprehensive investigation on Nigeria's oil and gas development performance: technical and non-technical analyses.
 Energy, 158, pp.666-680.

 Rui, Z., Li, C., Peng, F., Ling, K., Chen, G., Zhou, X. and Chang, H., 2017.
-Development of industry performance metrics for offshore oil and gas project.
+Development of industry performance metrics for offshore oil and gas projects.
 Journal of Natural Gas Science and Engineering, 39, pp.44-53.

 Sam-Agudu, N.A., Paintsil, E., Aliyu, M.H., Kwara, A., Ogunsola, F., Afrane, Y.A., Onoka, C., Awandare, G.A., Amponsah, G., Cornelius, L.J. and Mendy, G., 2016.
 Building sustainable local capacity for global health research in West Africa.
-Annals of global health, 82(6), pp.1010-1025.
+Annals of Global Health, 82(6), pp.1010-1025.

 Saunders, M.N. and Bezzina, F., 2015.
 Reflections on conceptions of research methodology among management academics.
-European management journal, 33(5), pp.297-304.
+European Management Journal, 33(5), pp.297-304.

 Saunders, M.N., Lewis, P., Thornhill, A. and Bristow, A., 2015.
 Understanding research philosophy and approaches to theory development.